North Cascades Washington, USA Travel Guide

 Include: San Juan Islands

 Practical information includes understanding limited cell service, seasonal business hours, and local etiquette.
 English is the ordinary language.
-Accessibility varies, with certain visitor centers and quick trails suitable for mobility challenges, but most backcountry areas are not.
+Accessibility varies, with some visitor centers and not long trails suitable for mobility challenges, but most backcountry areas are not.

-Focus on scenic drives along SR 20, short walks to viewpoints, and an evening at a local restaurant.
+Focus on scenic drives along SR 20, short treks to viewpoints, and an evening at a local restaurant.
 Stay in Marblemount or Newhalem.

 Include a multi-day backpacking trip, a ferry ride to Stehekin, and time for kayaking on Diablo or Ross Lake.
 Explore both western and eastern sides.